OCR-D/ocrd-website/site/en/setup.md

 <summary>- Operating system: Ubuntu 18.04</summary>

   - Ubuntu 18.04 is our target platform because it was the most up-to-date Ubuntu LTS release when we started developing and <a href="https://ubuntu.com/about/release-cycle">will be supported for the foreseeable future</a><br>
-  - Ubuntu 22.04 is now (2022) the current Ubuntu LTS, seems to work, too, and might be our next target platform.<br />
+  - Ubuntu 22.04 is now (2022) the current Ubuntu LTS, seems to work, too, and will be our next target platform.<br />
   - Other Linux distributions or Ubuntu versions can also be used, though some instructions have to be adapted (e.g. package management, locations of some files)<br>
   - With Windows Subsystem for Linux (WSL), a feature of Windows 10, it is <a href="https://github.com/OCR-D/ocrd-website/wiki/OCR-D-on-Windows">also possible to set up an Ubuntu 18.04 installation within Microsoft Windows</a>
   - OCR-D can be deployed on an <a href="https://github.com/OCR-D/ocrd-website/wiki/OCR-D-on-macOS">Apple MacOSX machine using Homebrew</a>